German words expats should know: Assi

 Assi meaning

-An abbreviation of the word “asozial”, assi is a pejorative, slang term used either as an adjective to describe a big range of negative personality traits or as a noun for someone who exemplifies these things.
+An abbreviation of the word “asozial”, "Assi" is a pejorative, classist, slang term used either as an adjective to describe a big range of negative behaviours or as a noun for someone who behaves in an "anti-social" way.

-Asozial translates literally to “asocial” or “antisocial”, but in German the word has a wider definition that generally means someone who is uneducated, uncouth, probably unemployed and of a lower social class.
+Asozial translates literally to “asocial” or “antisocial”, but in German, the word has a broader definition that is generally used to refer to someone who is uneducated, deemed uncouth, often young, likely unemployed, and of a "lower social class".

-In British English, the closest translation might be the pejorative term “chav”, or in American English you might say “trailer trash”, although the meaning conjured up isn’t exactly the same.
+In its criticism of the term, the German youth support organisation Matrix defines "Assi" as "someone who is incapable of living in a society and lives as an outsider on the fringes of society".
+In British English, the closest translation might be the pejorative term “chav”, or in American English you might say “trailer trash”, although the meaning differs slightly.

 Asi or assi?

-It’s also common to hear it used in lots of different ways - so much so that its intention often reflects the personality and prejudices of the person using it.
-So, while some people might use it to describe someone who never completed higher education, doesn’t work and instead draws social security benefits to spend on alcohol and tobacco, others might use it to pass judgement on those getting ideas above their station: wearing fake designer clothes and driving flashy cars.
+It’s also common to hear it used in lots of different ways, and the intended meaning often reflects the prejudices of the person using it.
+So, while some people might use it to describe someone who never completed higher education, doesn’t work and instead draws social security benefits, others might use it to pass judgment on people wearing fake designer clothes and driving flashy cars.

 Older people might use it to describe youths smoking, drinking and showing off in the street, while younger people might describe someone else as an Assi if they step in and ask them to keep the noise down.
-That person who took your parking spot is an Assi, so is that bossy teacher in school, and so is that neighbour who always tells you that you’re not sorting your rubbish correctly.
+That person who took a parking spot may be accused of being an "Assi", a teen may accuse a strict teacher in school of being an "Assi", a tenant might accuse neighbours who don't sort their rubbish correctly of being "Assis".

 Abi Carter